dzackgarza/Qual-Review-and-Solutions/Complex Analysis/UGA Questions/Complex_Analysis_Problems.md

 Prove that there is some real number $r> 0$ such that $\abs{F(x, y)} < r$ whenever $\norm{(x, y)} < r$.

+## 7
+State the most general version of the implicit function theorem for real functions and outline how it can be proved using the inverse function theorem.

 # Conformal Maps (8155c)